Cosmic Wonders and Pink Lakes: The Middle East’s Most Extraordinary Natural Spots

 Colored Canyon, Egypt

 When nature does its work, it can really do wonders.
-Near the town of Nuweiba in Sinai, over many years, the Red Sea’s tides formed magenta hued rocks on top of the lime and sand stone mountains.
-Known as the Colored Canyon, this has become a hiker’s hotspot as for 800 meters, you’ll be exposed to mesmerizing hues and mountains.
+Near the town of Nuweiba in Sinai, over many years, the Red Sea’s tides formed magenta-hued rocks on top of the lime and sandstone mountains.
+Known as the Colored Canyon, this has become a hiker’s hotspot, as for 800 meters, you’ll be exposed to mesmerizing hues and mountains.

 The Tree Of Life, Bahrain

 All the way at Bahrain’s main island, Manama, is a unique natural wonder.
-It is not one that you’ll immediately notice, rather, you’ll have to head to the southeastern end of the island where less roads roam, buildings become sparse and the rocky, flat desert takes over.
+It is not one that you’ll immediately notice; rather, you’ll have to head to the southeastern end of the island where less roads roam, buildings become sparse, and the rocky, flat desert takes over.

-In the middle of that landscape is a tree whose branches spread to the ground and many leaves thrive.
-It is known as “The Tree of Life” which is ironic considering that no source of water feeds it, no other trees stand next to it and it is somehow 400 years old.
+In the middle of that landscape is a tree whose branches spread to the ground, and many leaves thrive.
+It is known as “The Tree of Life,” which is ironic considering that no source of water feeds it, no other trees stand next to it, and it is somehow 400 years old.
 A true miracle!

 Bimmah Sinkhole, Oman

-For the second time, Oman made it to this list which makes it one of those Arab countries that boasts some of the most beautiful natural wonders.
-Coming in hot is the Bimmah Sinkhole which is basically a large hole in the ground filled with glistening turquoise water, only a 1.5-hour drive outside of Muscat.
-Legend says that this very hole was actually created by a shooting star.
-Who doesn’t love a little legend?
+For the second time, Oman made it to this list, which makes it one of those Arab countries that boasts some of the most beautiful natural wonders.
+Coming in hot is the Bimmah Sinkhole, which is basically a large hole in the ground filled with glistening turquoise water, and it is only a 1.5-hour drive outside of Muscat.

 Siwa Salt Pools, Egypt

 We can’t talk about the natural wonders of the Arab world without talking about the Siwa Oasis.
-Considered one of the most isolated desert oasis in Egypt, this oasis is home to hot and cold springs that are not only spiritually therapeutic but do actually have healing properties.
+Considered one of the most isolated desert oases in Egypt, this oasis is home to hot and cold springs that are not only spiritually therapeutic but actually have healing properties.
 Its turquoise salt lakes are known to heal skin diseases and even sinus issues.

 To truly uncover the inner beauty of the Middle East, these are the spots to hit up across the region.
 Each one boasts one of the many natural characteristics of the Arab world.